mongodb/docs/source/includes/backup-restore-delivery-and-authentication-steps.rst

       mongod --dbpath /data/db

-   Replace ``/data/db`` with the path to data directory created from the restored files.
+   Replace ``/data/db`` with the path to data directory that holds the data files from the |backup| snapshot.

 .. related:: Consider the MongoDB :manual:`/tutorial/restore-replica-set-from-backup` tutorial for